bonaventura-p/healthplus-assignment/README.md

 ### Remarks
 - In Q2 the final table has fields with multiple entries (e.g. if the patient has multiple records on the same timestamp).
 This of course is not the way I would go about to run analyses but it was an efficient ways of creating timelines (as requested);
 - In Q3, the key-value structure of the features has not been changed and the tables have only been rearranged into one by patient_id x timestamp.
 With a clear analysis goal in mind (e.g. training a specific model) I might have taken a different approach.
 This is just a neat way of putting all the information into a single table ordered by patient and time feature;
+- In a production setting, I would have tried to minimise the size of the images (e.g. alpine vs ubuntu, or see *Note 2* for python);
 - In a production setting, I would have also consolidated the rules for the table column names.

 <br/>